Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy: Our Method: Patch-level Neighborhood Interpolation

-\paragraph{Procedure} The Pani MixUp applies the following procedures: \begin{itemize} \item Construct the candidate set $S_i$ for the $i$-th image by random matching among all the images within one batch and then construct the patch set $\mathcal{P}$ through the convolution operation mentioned before. \item For the feature map on each target layer, we consider the $K$ nearest patch neighbors for each patch of each image among all the patches from the candidate set $\mathcal{S}$. \item Conduct MixUp in the way shown in Eq.~\ref{eq_NMU2} among the neighbors of each patch over all the patches and their targets. \item Conduct deconvolution operation on the patch set $\mathcal{P}$ to return new representation of original input with the corresponding mixed target.
-Optimize the parameters of classifier on the attained data representation. \end{itemize}
+where the first constraint in Eq.~\ref{eq_NMU2} can be achieved through normalization via $\lambda$.
+Meanwhile, we impose $\eta_{ipk} \in [0,1]$ as $\eta_{ipk}$ represents the interpolation coefficient.
+Further, we elaborate on the procedure of Pani MixUp in Algorithm~\ref{alg:PaniMixUp}.

-\emph{Remark.} Different from the role of $\eta$ in the aforementioned Pani VAT where $\eta$ serves as the ``combinational'' perturbations, in our Pani MixUp approach, the physical meaning of $\eta$ is the linear interpolation coefficient to conduct MixUP.
-However, all the two customizations can be derived from one framework, namely our Patch-level Neighborhood Interpolation .
+\paragraph{Remark.} Different from the role of $\eta$ in the aforementioned Pani VAT where $\eta$ serves as the interpolated perturbations, the physical meaning of $\eta$ in our Pani MixUp approach is the linear interpolation coefficient to conduct MixUp.
+Despite this distinction, both of the two extended regularization methods are naturally derived from our Pani framework, further demonstrating the generality and superiority of our Pani strategy.